 Today, the exposed remnants of the partially-excavated theater stand in mute testimony of its former grandeur.
 The American School of Classical Studies at Athens undertook the most major excavations there in modern times; however, their work is incomplete.

-The outlines of the amphitheater are clearly seen, with several rows of stone seats, a horseshoe-shaped orchestra area showing evidence of drainage ditches or other depressions and remains of an ancient scene are still visible as well.
+The outlines of the amphitheater are clearly visible, with several rows of stone seats, a horseshoe-shaped orchestra area showing evidence of drainage ditches or other depressions and remains of an ancient scene are still visible, as well.

 The foundations of a proskenion stage, as well as the remains of stone proskenion access ramps, are there, along with two imposing arched passageways leading through the hill to the cavea.

 Visitors to the site will surely note the picturesque view of the Corinthian Gulf just two kilometers away.
 Sadly, the “statue of Aratus,” as noted by Pausanias, has long since vanished, as have the columns and carved marble ornaments that once graced the theatre’s façade.